oracle/graal/docs/reference-manual/llvm/README.md

 ## Getting Started

-As of GraalVM for JDK 21, the GraalVM LLVM runtime is available as a standalone distribution.
+The GraalVM LLVM runtime is available as a standalone distribution.
 You can download a standalone based on Oracle GraalVM or GraalVM Community Edition.

-1. Download the LLVM 23.1 standalone for your operating system:
+1. Download the LLVM 24.0 standalone for your operating system:

    - Native standalone
       * [Linux x64](https://gds.oracle.com/download/llvm/archive/llvm-24.0.0-linux-amd64.tar.gz)